aws-samples/aws-appmesh-xray-with-copilot/README.md

 ## 4. Observability with X-Ray

-Open the CloudWatch service using AWS Console and select Service map under X-Ray traces.
-Explore the map of our application, the Response time by service, metrics and traces for each tier.
+Open the Amazon CloudWatch service using the AWS Management Console and in the X-Ray traces section on the left-hand side menu, select “Service map”.
+Explore our app map, response time by service, metrics, and tracking for each level.

 ![xrayservicemap](img/xrayservicemap.png)

+In the X-Ray service map it is possible to graphically verify the communication map between services, the average time in each component, and the number of calls per minute

 ![xrayresponsetime](img/xrayresponsetime.png)

+In the left menu, still in the “X-Ray traces” section, select “Traces”.
+In this way, it is possible to see a list view of each of the application calls and the total elapsed time (from the entry to the exit of a request).
+An example would be to view the path and response time that a user received when interacting with the application.

 ![xraytraces](img/xraytraces.png)

-You can also analyze the flow and Response time of an specific request/trace.
-Just click on a trace Id
+By clicking on an ID from the trace list, it is possible to detail each of the internal calls for that specific client/access, showing the entire path taken by the application.
+This visualization can be used primarily in troubleshooting scenarios in order to identify errors that affect specific groups of users.

 ![xraytracerequest](img/xraytracerequest.png)